Last Updated on May 10, 2022 by MarcyPro

 Is Fasting Cardio Right for You?

 Fasted cardio is certainly a promising tool in your journey towards improved fitness and better health, but don’t consider it a magic bullet.
-If you still eat a stack of pancakes every morning after your fasted cardio workout followed by fast food for lunch and dinner, you won’t lose weight.
+As noted above, there are some benefits of fasted cardio.
+But, if you still eat a stack of pancakes every morning after your fasted cardio workout followed by fast food for lunch and dinner, you won’t lose weight.

-Instead, treat fasted cardio as part of a larger fitness plan, which includes dialing in your diet and exercising on a regular basis.
+Is fasted cardio better than non-fasted cardio?
+Fasted cardio seems to be a more efficient way of burning fat.
+Treat fasted cardio as part of a larger fitness plan, which includes dialing in your daily diet and exercise.